supershaneski/react-three-terrain/README.md

 ```

-The user can also use customize equation by changing the coefficients to get the desired relief height.
+You can also customize the equation by changing the coefficients to get the desired relief height.

 ```javascript
 const gs = (redCoeff) * pixeldata[0]) + (greenCoeff * pixeldata[1]) + (blueCoeff * pixeldata[2])
 ```

-The images I used for the demo are located in the `public` directory so it is possible to add more or even perhaps upload from the user.
+The images I used for the demo are located in the `public` directory so it is possible to add more or perhaps even allow upload from the user.

 To get the best result, it is advisable to use `black and white` images.
-I also included a color image to show what will happen.
+The `black` represents the lowest level while `white` the highest level.
+Sharp contrasts will become deep ridges so it is better to blur or soften the edges.
+Adjust the resulting height using the `level` slider in `OPTIONS` panel to make the output visually appealing.

 In `three.js`, I use `PlaneGeometry` to prepare the `mesh`, rotate it so that it will be flat on the ground and applied the relief values by editing the vertices.